SQL Build Manager

 Querying across databases (command line)

-In addition to using Sql Build Manager to perform database updates, you can also run SELECT queries across all of your databases to collect data.
+In addition to using SQL Build Manager to perform database updates, you can also run SELECT queries across all of your databases to collect data.
 In the case of both threaded

 and batch